What will my Research Transcripts look like – A Research Transcription Example

 Facilitator: Hello, I am the facilitator and I have requested for speakers to be identified by number.

-Male 2: Hello, I am an interviewee with a different male voice to the first male.
+Speaker 2: Hello, I am an interviewee also, and my voice sounds different from the first speaker.

-Male 1: Hello, I sound like I am male 1 again.
+Speaker 1: Hello, I sound like I am Speaker 1, speaking again.

 Example 3: